 Chili Lime Salmon with Mexican Spiced Sweet Potatoes

-Made this Green Chicken Chili?
+Made this Green Chicken Chili recipe?
 Let me know what you think in the comments!

 Recipe